fefanto/fefanto.github.io/_posts/2016-09-30-my-first-and-only-github-site.md

 The purpose of this site is :

-* a brief description of myself
+* a brief description of myself...
 * a list of my projects on github, as well as external projects.
 * (this takes 99% of the purpose of this site) getting better at html5/css/js/angular/git...you get it.